ringend/spring-cloud/apps/README.md

 Blue App displays "Welcome to the BLUE app"

-White App display "Welcome to the White app"
+White App display "Welcome to the WHITE app"

 ---